syntaxlexx/laravel-5-messenger/readme.md

 * $user->unreadMessagesCount() - Returns the new messages count for user
 * $user->threadsWithNewMessages() - Returns all threads with new messages

+You can also check the individual models for more information about the functions.
+This package also utilizes [Scopes](https://laravel.com/docs/5.5/eloquent#query-scopes) in case you need more control over your queries.

 ## Examples
 * [Controller](https://github.com/lexxyungcarter/laravel-5-messenger/blob/master/examples/MessagesController.php)
 * [Routes](https://github.com/lexxyungcarter/laravel-5-messenger/blob/master/examples/routes.php)
 * [Views](https://github.com/lexxyungcarter/laravel-5-messenger/tree/master/examples/views)

+## So, Where's the Demo?
+Due to our ongoing server maintenance as we migrate to the cloud, the links are currently unavailable.
+We hope to soon provide demo links for you :)

 ## Other Example Projects
 * [WIP] [Pusher](https://github.com/cmgmyr/laravel-messenger-pusher-demo)